-Triangle Business Journal is a multimedia business news platform, and provider of local business news for Raleigh-Durham-Chapel Hill.
-TBJ is owned by American Cities Business Journals (ACBJ).
+The Triangle Business Journal is the leading business publication serving the Raleigh-Durham-Chapel Hill area.
+TBJ is owned by American City Business Journals (ACBJ).